P-adic analysis: Applications

-There are two main approaches to the subject.
-The first considers particles in a p-adic potential well, and the goal is to find solutions with smoothly varying complex-valued wavefunctions.
-Here the solutions are to have a certain amount of familiarity from ordinary life.
-The second considers particles in p-adic potential wells, and the goal is to find p-adic valued wavefunctions.
-In this case, the physical interpretation is more difficult.
-Yet the math often exhibits striking characteristics, therefore people continue to explore it.
-The situation was summed up in 2005 by one scientist as follows: "I simply cannot think of all this as a sequence of amusing accidents and dismiss it as a 'toy model'.
-I think more work on this is both needed and worthwhile."

 Local–global principle

 Helmut Hasse's local–global principle, also known as the Hasse principle, is the idea that one can find an integer solution to an equation by using the Chinese remainder theorem to piece together solutions modulo powers of each different prime number.
 This is handled by examining the equation in the completions of the rational numbers: the real numbers and the p-adic numbers.
 A more formal version of the Hasse principle states that certain types of equations have a rational solution if and only if they have a solution in the real numbers and in the p-adic numbers for each prime p.